 Decreased net operating revenue was primarily due to decreased gaming revenue at all of our Canadian properties which were impacted by winter weather in January and February 2025.
-Operating costs and expenses decreased due primarily to decreased utility costs.
+Operating costs and expenses remained constant.

-A reconciliation of net (loss) earnings attributable to Century Casinos, Inc. shareholders to Adjusted EBITDAR can be found in the "Non-US GAAP Measures Definitions and Calculations - Adjusted EBITDAR" discussion above.
+A reconciliation of net earnings attributable to Century Casinos, Inc. shareholders to Adjusted EBITDAR can be found in the "Non-US GAAP Measures Definitions and Calculations - Adjusted EBITDAR" discussion above.